-Legal and Ethical Challenges in TelepsychiatryHYLER, STEVEN E. MD; GANGURE, DINU P. MDJournal of Psychiatric Practice®: July 2004 - Volume 10 - Issue 4 - p 272-276 Practitioner’s Corner Buy SDC Abstract Author InformationAuthors Telepsychiatry in the 21st century poses a wide range of legal and ethical challenges.
+Legal and Ethical Challenges in TelepsychiatryHYLER, STEVEN E., MD; GANGURE, DINU P., MDJournal of Psychiatric Practice®: July 2004 - Volume 10 - Issue 4 - p 272-276 Practitioner’s Corner Buy SDC Abstract Author InformationAuthors Telepsychiatry in the 21st century poses a wide range of legal and ethical challenges.
 The authors review issues related to licensure, credentialing, privacy, security, confidentiality, informed consent, and professional liability in the use of telepsychiatry services and illustrate the discussion with hypothetical clinical vignettes.
 It is clear that there will be a need in the immediate future to create legal instruments as well as formal professional ethical guidelines for the practice of telepsychiatry.
 HYLER: NYS Office of Mental Health and Columbia University College of Physicians and Surgeons; GANGURE: Piney Ridge Center, Waynesville, MO Please send correspondence and reprint requests to: Steven E. Hyler, MD, Columbia University College of Physicians and Surgeons, NYSPI, 1051 Riverside Drive, New York, NY, 10032.
 Copyright © 2004 Wolters Kluwer Health, Inc. All rights reserved.